 Peerby is a Dutch platform founded in 2012 that realises sharing transactions of all types of household-related products, including consumer durables.
 On Peerby, people that would like to borrow things such as tools, items for organising parties or vacation durables make a request to borrow this item for a certain period.
 Registered users on Peerby can 'accept' the borrowing request and borrow out the product.
 This transaction is free (sharing), but often the borrowers present a small thank-you after the borrowing period (chocolate, flowers, etc.).
 The platform is therefore completely demand-driven: users do not have to indicate all items that they own and/or would like to share, but just respond to borrowing requests in case they can.
-Since transport is not arranged for by the classic Peerby, successful transactions typically occur among neighbourhood peers that can deliver the goods by foot or by bike.
-Peerby claims that with a minimum of 200 users in a certain city the platform can already function.
+Since transport is not arranged for by the classic Peerby, successful transactions typically occur among neighbourhood peers that can deliver the platform can already function.
 A functioning platform then means a "fulfilment rate" (number of requests that can be met by lenders) is at least 60% (ShareNL, 2015).
 This fulfilment rate varies strongly per product.
 Requests for moving boxes are satisfied 99% of the time, whereas requests for a bike only 36% (ShareNL, 2015).